awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 You can configure distinct authorizers for each route of an API, or use the same authorizer for multiple routes\.

 **Note**
-There is no standard mechanism to differentiate JWT access tokens from other types of JWTs such as OpenID Connect ID tokens\.
+There is no standard mechanism to differentiate JWT access tokens from other types of JWTs, such as OpenID Connect ID tokens\.
 Unless you require ID tokens for API authorization, we recommend that you configure your routes to require authorization scopes\.
 You can also configure your JWT authorizers to require issuers or audiences that your identity provider uses only when issuing JWT access tokens\.

 ## Authorizing API Requests<a name="http-api-jwt-authorizer.evaluation"></a>

-API Gateway uses the following general workflow to authorize requests to routes configured to use a JWT authorizer\.
+API Gateway uses the following general workflow to authorize requests to routes that are configured to use a JWT authorizer\.

 1. Check the [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-prop-authorizer-identitysource](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-prop-authorizer-identitysource) for a token\.
 The `identitySource` can include only the token, or the token prefixed with `Bearer `\.

 1. Decode the token\.

-1. Check the token's algorithm and signature using the public key fetched from the issuer's `jwks_uri`\.
+1. Check the token's algorithm and signature by using the public key that is fetched from the issuer's `jwks_uri`\.
 Currently, only RSA\-based algorithms are supported\.

 1. Validate claims\.
 API Gateway evaluates the following token claims:
-+ [https://tools.ietf.org/html/rfc7519#section-4.1.1](https://tools.ietf.org/html/rfc7519#section-4.1.1) — Must match the [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration) configured for the authorizer\.
++  [https://tools.ietf.org/html/rfc7517#section-4.5](https://tools.ietf.org/html/rfc7517#section-4.5) – The token must have a header claim that matches the key in the `jwks_uri` that signed the token\.
-+ [https://tools.ietf.org/html/rfc7519#section-4.1.3](https://tools.ietf.org/html/rfc7519#section-4.1.3) — Must match one of the [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration) entries configured for the authorizer\.
++ [https://tools.ietf.org/html/rfc7519#section-4.1.1](https://tools.ietf.org/html/rfc7519#section-4.1.1) – Must match the [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration) that is configured for the authorizer\.
-+ [https://tools.ietf.org/html/rfc7519#section-4.1.4](https://tools.ietf.org/html/rfc7519#section-4.1.4) — Must be after the current time in UTC\.
++ [https://tools.ietf.org/html/rfc7519#section-4.1.3](https://tools.ietf.org/html/rfc7519#section-4.1.3) – Must match one of the [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-authorizers-authorizerid.html#apis-apiid-authorizers-authorizerid-model-jwtconfiguration) entries that is configured for the authorizer\.
-+ [https://tools.ietf.org/html/rfc7519#section-4.1.5](https://tools.ietf.org/html/rfc7519#section-4.1.5) — Must be before the current time in UTC\.
++ [https://tools.ietf.org/html/rfc7519#section-4.1.4](https://tools.ietf.org/html/rfc7519#section-4.1.4) – Must be after the current time in UTC\.
-+ [https://tools.ietf.org/html/rfc6749#section-3.3](https://tools.ietf.org/html/rfc6749#section-3.3) or `scp` — The token must include at least one of the scopes in the route's [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-routes-routeid.html#apis-apiid-routes-routeid-prop-updaterouteinput-authorizationscopes](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-routes-routeid.html#apis-apiid-routes-routeid-prop-updaterouteinput-authorizationscopes)\.
++ [https://tools.ietf.org/html/rfc7519#section-4.1.5](https://tools.ietf.org/html/rfc7519#section-4.1.5) – Must be before the current time in UTC\.
-5. [https://tools.ietf.org/html/rfc7517#section-4.5](https://tools.ietf.org/html/rfc7517#section-4.5]) — The token must have a header claim [`kid`](https://tools.ietf.org/html/rfc7517#section-4.5) matching a corresponding key in the `jwks_uri` which signed the token\.
++ [https://tools.ietf.org/html/rfc6749#section-3.3](https://tools.ietf.org/html/rfc6749#section-3.3) or `scp` – The token must include at least one of the scopes in the route's [https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-routes-routeid.html#apis-apiid-routes-routeid-prop-updaterouteinput-authorizationscopes](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-routes-routeid.html#apis-apiid-routes-routeid-prop-updaterouteinput-authorizationscopes)\.

 If any of these steps fail, API Gateway denies the API request\.